lep/jhcr/Readme.md

 consequence is that we spam quite a lot of preload files.
 The `--autoclean` flag will remove all Preload files not belonging to the current jhcr session.
-If for some reason you are running multiple different jhcr sessions at the same time you probably shouldn't use this flag, but as this, i guess, rather uncommon there should be no harm to use this with every update call.
+If for some reason you are running multiple different jhcr sessions at the same time you probably shouldn't use this flag, but as this is, i guess, rather uncommon there should be no harm to use this with every update call.

 As this tool operates only on the maps script and not on the map itself you